Cyberpsych0s1s/khatm/README.md

 A few small things khatm does to make progress visible:

 - Finishing a chapter records the actual time vs. your estimate and what it unblocked.
-Finishing a whole book is a **khatma** and adds it to your shelf.
+Finishing a whole book is a 'khatma' and adds it to your shelf.
 - Goals show your kept-rate (% of self-set deadlines met on time), and before you set one, khatm shows the required pages/day next to your actual 4-week pace — so you know what you're signing up for.
 Dropping a goal doesn't